How a 45-Person Construction Firm Freed Their IT Lead to Focus on Growth

 What would you do differently?

 Start earlier.
 The client waited until a phishing incident forced the conversation.
 If Fusion had been engaged six months sooner, the security gaps (no EDR, no MFA on admin accounts, unverified backups) would have been addressed before an incident exposed them.
-The 90-day onboarding would have been the same — but the risk window would have been shorter.
+The 90-day onboarding would have been the same.
+But the risk window would have been shorter.

 Fusion Computing has provided managed IT, cybersecurity, and AI consulting to Canadian businesses since 2012.
 Led by a CISSP-certified team, Fusion supports organizations with 10 to 150 employees from Toronto, Hamilton, and Metro Vancouver.